Core-Bioinformatics/Pinte-et-al-2023/README.md

-This repo contains code relevant for the analysis (processing, cell filtering, normalization, dim reduction, clustering, marker gene identification) of single-cell RNA-seq data (available via GEO accession GSE220784) for the manuscript ...title of manuscript...
+This repo contains code relevant for the analysis (processing, cell filtering, normalization, dim reduction, clustering, marker gene identification) of single-cell RNA-seq data (available via GEO accession GSE220784) for the manuscript _The role of EHF in lung airways’ pathological processes_.

 ## Abstract
-One of the most common genetic diseases, Cystic Fibrosis (CF), is caused by loss or dysfunction of an ion channel, the CF Transmembrane conductance Regulator (CFTR).
-Most morbimortality is due to the lung disease which severity is only partially explained by CFTR mutations.
-Other genes thought to be implicated were outlined by Genome-Wide Association Studies.
-Here, we investigate one of them, the transcription factor EHF.
-Though this gene was previously explored, the effect on lung disease remains unclear.
-We knocked out EHF from induced pluripotent stem cells and differentiated clones into airways cells in air-liquid interface cultures.
-Cells were sent for scRNAseq and we found a set of differentially expressed genes and basal cell state changes.
-Moreover, in hypoxic conditions, we found differentially expressed genes and a reduced HIF1α response.
-Our results suggest low EHF levels could reduce CF lung disease severity and provide prospects for novel therapies.
+In the lung airways, multiple cell types facilitate airflow to alveoli, clearing out debris, particles, and pathogens.
+These vital processes are impeded in chronic inflammatory respiratory diseases.
+There, the epithelium typically suffers from inflammation, infections, and hypoxia.
+An increasing body of evidence highlights the critical role of modifier genes in responses and resistance against these pathogenic processes.
+Here, we sought to study the transcription factor EHF,suggested by previous studies as a putative modifier gene, yet whose functional role remains ambiguous.
+To address this question, we investigated the phenotypical and functional effects of EHF-knocked out on human induced Pluripotent Stem
+Cells-derived Airway Epithelial Cells.
+The loss of EHF enhanced Cystic fibrosis transmembrane conductance regulator activity, altered basal cell state, increased Trans-Epithelial Electrical
+Resistance, and reduced HIF-1α-mediated response to hypoxia.
+Here, we show that variation in EHF levels may impact lung diseases through several mechanisms, thereby highlighting prospects for novel therapies.